 Triton, an Inhuman royal created by Stan Lee and Jack Kirby, is an extreme case of adaptation to an aquatic environment.
 His physiology includes gills, fins, and scaly skin that allows him to live in the ocean depths.
 However, his specialization comes at a price: out of water, his body dehydrates and collapses within minutes without a life support suit.
 He is the king of the seas, but a tourist on dry land.

 Triton's environmental containment suit is not a simple accessory.
 It is a life support system that maintains a humid, pressurized microclimate around his body.
 Made from flexible, pressure-resistant materials, it incorporates a water and oxygen recirculation system.
 Without this equipment, his skin cracks and his gills collapse in less than ten minutes.
-It is a functional technical solution, though visually it turns him into a fish in a space suit.
+It is a functional technical solution, though visually it turns him into a fish with a space suit.

 The drama of being the cousin who can't go to the indoor pool 🏊